-5.40.
-No anomalies suggestive of significant archaeological remains of prehistoric date were recorded during the geophysical survey across the Site.
-LiDAR and geological data suggest a possible paleochannel extended into the Site.
+5.45.
 Settlement activity dating from the late Neolithic to the early Romano-British periods was recorded some distance to the south of the Site.
-However, other instances of prehistoric archaeology recorded within the study area is limited to small surface or sub surface finds.
-Therefore, the potential for significant prehistoric archaeology within the Site is considered low.
+However, other instances of later-prehistoric archaeology recorded within the study area is limited to small surface or sub-surface finds.
+Therefore, the potential for significant later-prehistoric archaeology within the Site is considered low.

-5.41.
+5.46.
 No anomalies suggestive of significant archaeological remains of Romano-British date were recorded during the geophysical survey across the Site.
 Archaeological evidence of significant settlement activity dating from the Romano-British period is low within the study area.
 Therefore, the potential for such archaeology within the Site is considered low.

-5.42.
+5.47.
 No anomalies suggestive of significant archaeological remains of medieval date were recorded during the geophysical survey across the Site.
 Settlement activity within the wider study area appears to have increased during the early-medieval, medieval and late-medieval periods, as indicated by the presence of medieval built form recorded by the HER.
 During this time, the Site likely formed part of the wider rural landscape of these settlements, potentially being utilised for agricultural purposes.
 The presence of settlement activity within the Site from this period is unlikely, although, evidence of agricultural field systems may be present.

-5.43.
-Based on the Tithe apportionment, it is understood that the Site formed part of the agricultural operations of Hook Green Farmhouse during the 19th century.
+5.48.
+Based on the Tithe apportionment, it is understood that the Site formed part of the agricultural operations of Meopham Court during the 19th century.
 The Site has remained in agricultural use, mainly as arable land.
-While there is evidence of a mid-19th-century brick works to the south of the Site, there is no evidence which indicates such activity extended into the Site.